foldda/snappable/README.md

 ## Using A Universal Data Container

-The core technology of the Snappable API is a universal, text-based data encoding format called RDA (Recursive Delimited Array).
-Charian is an RDA codec API that renders RDA as a simple multidimensional array structure that promises having the ability to accommodate any arbitrary structured data.
+The core technology of the Snappable component interfacing API is Charian, which defines a universal data container class called Rda.
+Rda is a simple multidimensional array structure that promises the ability to accommodate any arbitrary structured data.

-Attributed to its recursive, expandable multidimensional array structure, an RDA container can be used as a dynamically expandable, practically unlimited storage space that any data object can fit in.
-Also, as it can be converted to and from a text string, an RDA container can be passed between independent programs, such as via in-process or remote function calls, or via networked data transfer or anything in between.
+Attributed to its recursive, expandable multidimensional array structure, an Rda container provides a dynamically expandable, practically unlimited storage space that any data object can fit in.
+Snappable uses Rda containers extensively for loose-couple component interfacing because data exchange using the schemaless Rda container is not affected by data model changes.

+Also, using Charian, an Rda container can be converted to and from a text string, so it can be passed between programs cross-language and cross-platform, such as via in-process or remote function calls, or via networked data transfer or anything in between.
+So in theory, Snappable component interfacing can be used in remote, distributed computing.

 ## Facilitating Unified Data Exchange